Last Updated on 8th March 2021 by Admin

 A blaze on Stone Lane, Chesterfield, at around 11.50pm on June 25, caused debris from an asbestos cement roof to fall onto a play area and land surrounding the building, which sparked a clean-up operation by Chesterfield Borough Council.

-It was advised that anyone nearby who found debris in their garden should contact environmental health, so that officers can then establish the extent of fall-out and co-ordinate asbestos removal.
+It was advised that anyone nearby who found debris in their garden should contact environmental health, so that officers can then establish the extent of fall-out and co-ordinate the removal.

 The council advised that the health risks from the asbestos was low whilst it remains damp and contained.
 Officers continued to monitor the site to ensure was dealt with appropriately.